Last Updated on

 Guilford Courthouse National Military Park

 This national military park is the only one of its kind in this list of national park service sites in North Carolina.
 It is located in Greensboro, North Carolina and spans over 220 acres in land area.
 The park was established in 1917 and is currently governed by the National Park Service in the US.
 The site commemorates the Battle of Guilford Court House that was fought in 1781.
-This battle was crucial because it launched the campaign that enabled the Americans to win the Revolutionary War.
+This battle was crucial because it launched a campaign that enabled the Americans to win the Revolutionary War.
 The British troops lost so much during this battle that they eventually surrendered a few months later.

 Moores Creek National Battlefield